louis845/COMP2012H_Project/sources/parser/README.md

 [^]: if no exact solution is found, Armadillo will automatically attempt to find approximated solutions

+## A Quick Overview of the Parser & Evaluator Part

+This part of the application handles the OCR request, interpertation of the input(either form OCR or manual input), and also the evaluation. **It is just a simple summary here, for more detailed information, please go and check the source code of each files.**

+It consists of the following classes:

+* `\sources\parser\tokens.h`: The base class `Token`, which is the basis of the lexer and the parser.
+It is a data type to store the properties and raw values of each token.
+It has several derived classes representing different token types.

+* `\sources\parser\lexer.h`: The class `Lexer` will handle raw input and tokenize it into a token stream.
+It uses regex to classify each token

+* `\sources\utils\math_wrapper.h`: Contains two classes `ROperand` and `ArmaOperand`, the former is a wrapper for our own `R` class so as to unify matrices and scalars as a single data type to facilitate development.
+It also overload some operators.
+The `ArmaOperand` is more or less the same.
+The rest of the header file also includes some handy inline functions for instantiating `R` objects.

+* `\sources\parser\expr_ast.h`: The classes related to the abstract syntax tree used in the parser.
+It contains a base class `ExprAST` and several derived classes, each representing different kinds of node on the AST.
+The member funtions of each derived classes also handles the evaluation of its own type of tree node.
+As a result, the whole AST can be constructed, destructed, or evaluated with ease by traversing through the tree.
+* In addition, the `expr_ast.h` also contains an `Info` struct for the communications between the parser and the GUI.

+* `\sources\parser\parser.h`: Core part of the parser.
+It includes a giant class `Parser`.
+It is basically an LL(1) parser with some features of the LL(*) parser.
+It is also shipped with some dedicated parser components for special cases, variable assignment and management functions, the driver functions for evaluation, and a whole bunch of exception handling.

+* `\sources\utils\ocr_api.h`: The `Ocr` class encapsulates the OCR request functions.
+It manages the credentials, converts the image input, constructs the HTTP requests, does the post and parse the response.
+Finally it returns the OCR results in LaTeX and AsciiMath format.

+For more information, please check the [readme] under `/sources/parser` as well as the comment in source code.

 ## Parser class API

 1. Simply initialize it with the AsciiMath string or user input string you want to parse.
 You can reset the input anytime to avoid instantiate `Parser` multiple times.